-The interest rate forecast assumes that the direct economic impact of the conflict will persist until 2Q'25.
+The interest rate forecast assumes that the direct economic impact of the conflict will persist until the end of 2Q'25.
 Following this, GDP is expected to gradually align with its pre-conflict trend.
 It is anticipated that existing supply-side constraints will gradually ease, while domestic demand is projected to recover at a slightly faster pace.